 5. Why did God allow them to Die?

-We do not know.
+We do not know although one survivor has come to know the Lord because of the traumatic experience.
 But we do know that God loves us and has promised to save us when we call upon His name, (Romans 10:13).
 Maybe some of the survivors actually cried out to God and He indeed came to their aid.
 What matters most is not why God allow those who died to die?
 But whether or not we know His love?
 Because when we are truly in love with Him we shall not fear death, (1 John 4:18).
 Not even death can separate us from His love, (Romans 8:38-39).

 If this blog post was helpful to you, please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.